Favorite Thing: Mesquite FlourJune 7, 2017

 This is one of those critical things that sometimes people have a hard time grasping.
 Sometimes, we get caught up in this idea that if something makes us feel better in the moment, that it must make us feel better in the long term.
-This is dangerous thinking, because sometimes those actions can have definite health consequences.
+This is dangerous thinking.
+Sometimes those actions can have definite health consequences.

 Bottom Line: Intuitions and judgments at the moment are not something that we should be relying on when it comes to our health.
 We need good, evidence-based data that can tell us what we should be doing.
 We only get one shot to grow old the right way, and we need to know that the choices we make are good for us now and in the long run.

 Saturated Fats & Your Brain

 This whole idea of saturated fats being good for brain health is based on a pretty simple idea.
 People have noticed that your saturated fats help your brain, so they make the direct connection that more must be good for you.
 It sounds simple enough, and it sounds like it would work, but does it?

-I want to go through what I have seen people talking about when they talk about saturated fats, and the evidence that they have been using – and whether or not it is right or wrong.
+I want to go through what I have seen people talking about when they talk about saturated fats.
+The evidence that they have been using and whether or not it is right or wrong.
 I want to dive into the science, so that you can get a better idea of the role saturated fats can play in your body’s overall health.